 The latent defects market has increased significantly in recent years, with there now being more companies in the market than ever before.
 As such, it can be difficult to know where to look and what to look for.

-Different structural warranty policies do not necessarily carry the same level of cover.
+Different structural and building warranty policies do not necessarily carry the same level of cover.
 Whilst some differences in cover may be subtle, others may be quite drastic, possibly leaving your buyers unprotected should something go wrong.
 There is also no consistency on the level of excess or financial limits.Although the best way to thoroughly understand any insurance policy is to read it in full, that can often be very time consuming.
 Therefore, we’ve thought of a few questions that could be useful to ask:

 More often than not, structural warranty companies will provide insurances policies that have been underwritten by insurance companies, rather than underwriting the policy themselves.
 This means that any claims on the policy will be paid by the insurer.Compared to a most common insurance policies, structural warranties last for 10 or 12 years, meaning that it’s even more important to check the quality of the insurer and to ensure that they will be around for the entire duration of the policy.One way of doing this is to check who is insuring the policy and then to check their financial rating.
 The following link is a useful tool for checking this.